vanDeventer/EclipseArrowheadSystemsDocumentation/README.md

 # EclipseArrowheadSystemsDocumentation
-Documentation of Systems used within the Eclipse Arrowhead framework
+Documentation of Systems used within the Eclipse Arrowhead framework is based on the framework's [documentation model](https://arrowhead.eu/eclipse-arrowhead/this-is-it/documentation-model/).
+This documentation allows other persons to understand what the systems do and how they interface to each other.

 The example used to develop this documentation is based on the reviewed documentation of the mandatory core systems (v 4.3).
 It can be found on the ownCloud with path Arrowhead_Tools > WP3 Arrowhead Framework > Task 3.1 > Work > Roadmap > 4.3_preparation > Documentation_review and specifically the [Services registry](https://atmospheres.research.ltu.se/owncloud/index.php/apps/files/?dir=/Arrowhead_Tools/WP3%20Arrowhead%20Framework/Task%203.1/Work/Roadmap/4.3_preparation/Documentation_review/Arrowhead%20Service%20Registry%20Documentation_JD&fileid=1941349)